mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 - Make sure to install ``make`` and ``patch`` while installing Cygwin

 #### Install [NodeJS](https://nodejs.org/en/)
 This includes NPM which is also needed.
-Currently version 10.11.0 is recommended with npm 6.4.1.
+Currently version 10.11.0 is recommended with NPM 6.4.1.
 11.x is **not** working.

 ##### MacOS
 - To install using Homebrew open a terminal and execute ..